UTM parameters & custom variables

 That gives you one clean destination strategy, one set of OmniLab analytics, and enough detail to compare placements later.

-Keep your naming taxonomy consistent
+Keep your naming consistent

 Was this helpful?